boralyl/steam-wishlist/architecture-notes.md

 ### `__init__.py`

 This file contains methods for initial setup of the component.
-It handles managing config entries created through the UI when adding a new STEAM Wishlist integration.
+It handles managing config entries created through the UI when adding a new Steam Wishlist integration.

 ### `binary_sensor.py`